spurreiter/geocoder/README.md

 # geocoder

-This project is derived on [node-geocoder](https://github.com/nchaulet/node-geocoder) with focus on modern code with esm modules.
+This project is derived from [node-geocoder](https://github.com/nchaulet/node-geocoder) with focus on modern code with esm modules.

 Features:
 - multiple providers